 The Clark hosts a periodic colloquium called What We May Be.
 The purpose of the colloquia series is to give museum educators the time and space to reflect on our practice and explore the evolving nature of the museum education profession during a time of change within museums at large.
 This program is well suited for the Clark Art Institute with its dual mission as both a research institute and as a museum.
-Please enjoy this free downloadable publication from the first colloquium titled, What We May Be: Art Museums and the Implications of Special Programs.
+Please enjoy these free downloadable publications from our first and second colloquia.

 If you would like to attend a future What We May Be, please contact the Education Department Coordinator, Lily McGartland, by email or by calling 413 458 0563.

 Join our community of learners & educators!
 Clark docents engage student and adult visitors with our collection and special exhibitions and support other education programs.
 Educational sessions include presentations, discussions, and group work, while special outings and events for docents support the rigorous commitment, care, and passion this program demands.
 The docent program dovetails with the academic calendar, but opportunities to support the education team exist year-round.
 We are currently accepting applications for a new docent class for the 2023–2024 school year.
 Applications are due by November 1, 2023.
 Please contact Lily McGartland by email or by calling 413 458 0563 to express interest and request more information.